Hinduism Facts

 2. Stealing gold (Gold refers to valuable items).

-3. Drinking intoxicating drinks (e.g. alcohol).
+3. Drinking intoxicating drinks (e.g., alcohol).

 4. An illicit relationship with the teacher’s wife.

-5. Being associated with the above-mentioned sinners.
+5. Being associated with the sinners mentioned above.

 (Chandogya Upanishad 5.10.9)